-Perform regular medical waste management monitoring with iAuditor by SafetyCulture, a mobile inspection software that allows you to conduct regular inspections on the implementation of medical waste management.
+Perform regular medical waste management monitoring with SafetyCulture, a mobile inspection software that allows you to conduct regular inspections on the implementation of medical waste management.
 Monitor how medical waste is handled to ensure that waste management programs are being followed by the healthcare staff.
 Gain visibility on performance and frequency of your waste management audits to discover areas for improvement and prevent major issues from happening.

 To help you get started, we have built medical waste management checklists that you are free to customize and use for your hospital waste management.